There were

 This aqueduct carried the canal over the Loramie

 Creek.
-The towpath for the horses or mules is shown on the left, and the old bridge
+The towpath for the horses or mules is shown above, and the old bridge